karaxuna/jxcore-tutorial-angular/README.md

 </html>
 ```

-We have included all necessary libraries.
-Let's create `js/index.js` main file where we will run angular application:
+There you have all the necessary files are in place.
+Let’s create js/index.js main file where the core of angular application resides.

 ```javascript
 // create main angular module